 6. Kalahari Desert - 360,000 Square Miles

-This is a vast, semi-arid savanna in southern Africa.
-The Kalahari covers a land surface of about 360,000 square miles.
-It covers parts of Namibia, Botswana and South Africa.
-The desert has large areas which are covered with red sand without permanent surface water drainage.
+The desert has large areas that are covered with red sand without permanent surface water drainage.
 It has seasonally inundated pans (dry basins or beds), dry valleys and salt pans.
-The Okavango is the only permanent river, which flows to a delta in the northwest of the desert.
+The Okavango is the only permanent river in the Kalahari Desert, - it flows to a delta in the northwest of the desert.
 The Kalahari Desert is home to some vegetation, mostly in the form of desert plants such as certain cactus species and shrubs.

 5. Gobi Desert - 500,000 Square Miles

-Located in Asia, it covers parts of northwestern and northern China, and extends into the south of Mongolia.
-It occupies about 500,000 square miles of land surface.
-The Gobi is termed as a “rain shadow desert”, as it is in the lee-ward side of the Himalaya ranges which block the rain (“rain shadow”), keeping clouds from the Indian Ocean from reaching Gobi.
+The Gobi Desert is sometimes called the “rain shadow desert”, as the proximity of the desert to the Himalayan Mountains blocks rainfall, as it keeps clouds from the Indian Ocean from reaching the Gobi.
 Most of the Gobi’s surface is not sandy, but rather exposed, bare rock.
 It is a cold desert and snow occasionally will accumulate on its dunes.

 4. Arabian Desert - 900,000 Square Miles

-The Sahara Desert is the third largest desert overall, and the largest “hot desert” in the world.
-It occupies a surface area of about 3.5 million square miles.
-This desert comprises most of the land in North Africa, excluding the fertile regions of Maghreb, the Atlas Mountains and the coastal region adjacent to the Mediterranean Sea.
-Most of the desert is comprised of rocky Hamada, large land areas covered with sand dunes.
-The land surface is constantly being reshaped by winds and, far less frequently, the extremely low and rare rainfall.
-The central part of the desert is termed as “hyper-arid”, and there is no vegetation growing there as a result of the virtually nonexistent precipitation.
-Most of the rivers are intermittent and seasonal.
-The major exception is the Nile, which is the chief river across the desert.
+The Sahara Desert is the third largest desert in the world, and the world's largest “hot desert”.
+The Sahara Desert occupies a surface area of about 3.5 million square miles.
+This desert accounts for most of the land in North Africa, excluding the fertile regions of Maghreb, the Atlas Mountains and the coastal region adjacent to the Mediterranean Sea.
+Most of the desert is comprised of rocky hamada (a barren rocky landscape).

 The Largest Deserts in the World